 Our pipelines provide transportation services to customers on a fee basis.
 We have entered into contractual arrangements with DCP Midstream, LLC that require DCP Midstream, LLC to pay us to transport the NGLs pursuant to a fee-based rate that is applied to the volumes transported.
 Therefore, the results of operations for this business segment are generally dependent upon the volume of product transported and the level of fees charged to customers.
 We do not take title to the products transported on our NGL pipelines; rather, the shipper retains title and the associated commodity price risk.
 For the Seabreeze and Wilbreeze pipelines, we are responsible for any line loss or gain in NGLs.
 For the Black Lake pipeline, any line loss or gain in NGLs is allocated to the shipper.
 The volumes of NGLs transported on our pipelines are dependent on the level of production of NGLs from processing plants connected to our NGL pipelines.
-When natural gas prices are high relative to NGL prices, it is less profitable to process natural gas because of the higher value of natural gas.
-As a result, we have experienced periods in the past, and will likely experience periods in the future, in which higher natural gas prices reduce the volume of NGLs extracted at plants connected to our NGL pipelines and, in turn, lower the NGL throughput on our assets.
-In the markets we serve, our pipelines are the sole pipeline facility transporting NGLs from the supply source.
+When natural gas prices are high relative to NGL prices, it is less profitable to process natural gas because of the higher value of natural gas compared to the value of NGLs and because of the increased cost of separating the mixed NGLs from the natural gas.
+As a result, we have experienced periods in the past, and will likely experience periods in the future, in which higher natural gas prices reduce the volume of NGLs from the supply source.